dropwizard/dropwizard/docs/source/manual/jdbi.rst

       # whether or not idle connections should be validated
       checkConnectionWhileIdle: false

-      # how long a connection must be held before it can be validated
+      # the amount of time to sleep between runs of the idle connection validation, abandoned cleaner and idle pool resizing
-      checkConnectionHealthWhenIdleFor: 10s
+      evictionInterval: 10s

-      # the maximum lifetime of an idle connection
+      # the minimum amount of time an connection must sit idle in the pool before it is eligible for eviction
-      closeConnectionIfIdleFor: 1 minute
+      minIdleTime: 1 minute

 Usage
 =====